Keto Homemade Mayonnaise

 Before, I used extra light tasting olive oil when making this mayonnaise.
 While it was good, it wasn’t…great.
 Even though the extra light tasting olive oil was milder tasting than regular olive oil, it still gave too much of an olive oil taste to the mayonnaise.
 If you like a stronger tasting mayonnaise, give the extra light tasting olive oil a try!

-- In a pint sized wide mouth mason jar, add all the ingredients.
+- In a wide mouth pint mason jar, add all the ingredients.

-- Insert the immersion blender all the way to the bottom, then turn it on high.
+- Insert the immersion blender all the way to the bottom, trapping the egg yolk within the blade.
+Blend on high.
 Leave the immersion blender on the bottom for about 20-30 seconds, until the whole bottom is white.
-Then slowly lift it up to continue emulsifying.
+Then slowly lift it up.
 Continue blending until the mixture has thickened to your desired amount.
 The whole blending process should take about 1-1.5 minutes.
 Watch the recipe video to see the entire process in real time.

 - Taste for flavor.
 Feel free to add more salt or lemon juice if preferred.